10 richest female tennis players in 2023

 Summing the list of the richest female tennis players in 2023 is Ana Ivanovic, a former tennis star hailing from Serbia.
 She has won 15 singles titles on the WTA Tour, including a solitary Grand Slam win at the 2008 French Open.
 The Serbian has won over USD 15.5 million in prize money, which is the 25th highest in the all-time rankings.
 However, Ivanovic failed to sustain her glittering form, and in 2015, announced her retirement from professional tennis.

 Despite a premature retirement, Ana Ivanovic has amassed an impressive wealth from her time as a professional tennis player.
-Various reports suggest that Ivanovic enjoys a net worth of around USD 16 million in 2023.
+Various reports suggest that Ivanovic enjoys a net worth of around USD 16 million (INR 132 crore approx.) in 2023.
 She is also a UNICEF National Ambassador for Serbia, joining the ranks of Aleksander Dordevic, Jelena Jankovic, Emir Kusturica and Novak Djokovic.

 Frequently Asked Questions (FAQs)